Transcript

 Some of the pictures of this apartment block in Catia La Mar just after the airstrike during the invasion are just shocking.
 There’s a gaping hole in the side of the building.
 People commented that it looked like a scene from Gaza.
 The blast reportedly affected 12 apartments.
 At least one 80-year-old woman died.

-But here’s the interesting thing.
-When Coromoto visited just a week later, the building was already well under construction and there were numerous government missions providing services and support to residents in need.
+But here’s the interesting thing: When Coromoto visited just a week later, the building was already well under construction and there were numerous government missions providing services and support to residents in need.
 There were community doctors and psychologists offering free services for community members and even their pets.
 There were blood pressure checks, care for the elderly, and professionals to talk to for mental health support, Coromoto says.

-“This is the second battle, (28:47) the struggle I mean, in the domestic, in the day-to-day, comes a struggle.
+LUCIA: This is the second battle, in the domestic and the day-to-day comes the struggle.
 And at least my family is going through it in my daughter’s school.
 It’s a struggle that comes little by little.
 I mean, right now we have to the work through what each child lived, or what each person lived.
-I see it with my daughter and I see it with me.”
+I see it with my daughter and I see it with me.

-Lucia says they are still finding glass shards from the broken windows in her daughter’s room, weeks after she cleaned everything up.
+MICHAEL FOX [NARRATION]: Lucia says they are still finding glass shards from the broken windows in her daughter’s room, weeks after she cleaned everything up.

 But she also says her daughter has surprised her.
 She has this little succulent plant on the balcony of their apartment.
 It was damaged in the attack.
 But her daughter found it and is nursing it back to health.